We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Peloton and Echelon bikes are two of the most popular indoor exercise bikes on the market.
+Peloton and Echelon are two of the most popular indoor exercise bike brands on the market.

-Both offer a number of similar features, especially in terms of size, warranty, and available training options.
+Both offer bikes with a number of similar features, especially in terms of size, warranty, and the available training options.

 However, there are many differences, including the price, display, and built-in equipment, to consider when selecting which one will work best for you.